-Nowadays, hotels are cracking down on people who smoke in their rooms more and more.
+Nowadays, hotels are cracking down on people who smoke in their rooms.
 But how can a hotel tell if you smoke?
-Well, there are a number of signs that hotels look for when determining if a guest smoked in their hotel room.
+There are a number of signs that hotels look for when determining if a guest smoked in their hotel room.
 Of course, there are methods individuals use to hide the fact they smoked.
 In order to deal with this, hotels are turning to advanced technological practices to detect signs of smoking.

 In this article, we’ll discuss tell-tale signs that hotels look out for.
 Then, we’ll touch upon the methods people use to hide their smoking.
 Finally, we’ll review a way hotels can combat such methods.

 How Can A Hotel Tell if You Smoke: Signs

 So, how can a hotel tell if you smoke?
 Well, there are a number of signs that indicate guests have smoked in the room.
 Consider the following: